Arya-Gupta/Object-Oriented-Programming/README.md

 # Arrays in Classes

 Arrays are used to store multiple values of the same type.
 An array is very helpful when multiple variables are required, instead of making multiple variables one array can be used which can store multiple values.
 Array stores data in sequential order.

+# Static Data Members
+When a static data member is created, there is only a single copy of the data member which is shared between all the objects of the class.
+As we have discussed in our previous lecture that if the data members are not static then every object has an individual copy of the data member and it is not shared.

+# Static Methods
+When a static method is created, they become independent of any object and class.
+Static methods can only access static data members and static methods.
+Static methods can only be accessed using the scope resolution operator.